DailyInvestors/Network_Repairs/README.md

 Windows Administration Binaries { lusrmgr.msc, services.msc, secpol.msc, eventvwr.msc, regedit.msc, gpedit.msc, control.exe, ncpa.cpl, dislmgmt.msc} # These may be of use to view Key Areas in a Windows System.

+Note: This Repo is being Tracked and Monitored via our Advanced Robots.